mapr-demos/drill-spot-price-history/README.md

 Which are the most/least volatile instance types?
 Regions?

 Spread between spot and on-demand - which instance types give best bang/buck versus on-demand?
-Versus reserved instances?

 For some actual instances, how much are we saving/wasting versus on-demand/spot instances?